 You May Face More Than One Round Of Repairs

-When listing a house with a real estate agent in Southern California, there will typically be a few repairs made before putting the house on the market.
+When listing a house with a real estate agent in Greater Los Angeles, there will typically be a few repairs made before putting the house on the market.
 These repairs can add up quickly, making the owner even more ready to get the house sold.
 However, when a potential buyer comes along, they will have the house inspected and appraised.
 Their offer will likely include contingencies, allowing them to back out of the sale if it doesn’t appraise high enough or if there are larger repairs discovered after the inspection has commenced.
 If repairs are required, the potential buyer will turn to you to fix them or to offer a reduction in price.
 So when all is said and done, you may be facing repair bills before listing the house and then again after you have found a buyer and the inspection has been completed.

 Your Marketing Costs May Not Be Included